CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 </p>

-This is interesting… but wait we also have a bunch of Message hanging (Message is a type of IQ).
+This is interesting… but wait, I also have a bunch of Messages hanging (Message is a type of IQ).
 Let’s see what’s behind and if it’s related to the previous one:

 ```python
 In : objgraph.show_backrefs(objgraph.by_type('Message')[:5],max_depth=8, filename="/vagrant/g.png")